-If you are applying for RPEL against a Masters degree then you will not be entitled to the Postgraduate Loan as this is awarded to students who are studying a full 180 credit stand-alone Masters degree only.
+If you are applying for RPEL against a master's degree then you won't be entitled to the postgraduate loan as this is awarded to students who are studying a full 180 credit stand-alone master's degree only.

-There is a contact point in each School to assist applicants with the RPL process:
+There is a contact point in each School to help applicants with the RPL process:

-Further information is available in the Recognition of Prior Learning (RPL) Policy (pdf - 315kb) document which is supplemented by the following documents:
+More information is available in the Recognition of Prior Learning Policy document which is supplemented by the following documents:

 If you are an international student, please refer to the International section for entry requirements.
 There are specific country pages to assist you with this.

 Please note - acceptance of Recognition of Prior Learning may affect the duration of your course and therefore affect your Tier 4 visa.